lstappen/GoCaRD/README.md

 ## Citation

-If you use this models, please cite the following paper:
+If you use these models, please cite the following paper:

 ```bibtex
 @misc{stappen2020gocard,